3.1. Build LAMMPS with CMake

 3.1.4.
 Installing CMake

 Check if your machine already has CMake installed:

 which cmake # do you have it? which cmake3 # version 3 may have this name cmake --version # what specific version you have

 On clusters or supercomputers which use environment modules to manage software packages, do this:

-module list # is a cmake module already loaded? module avail # is a cmake module available? module load cmake3 # load cmake module with appropriate name
+module list # is a module for cmake already loaded? module avail # is a module for cmake available? module load cmake # load cmake module with appropriate name

 Most Linux distributions offer pre-compiled cmake packages through their package management system.
-If you do not have CMake or a new enough version, you can download the latest version at https://cmake.org/download/.
+If you do not have CMake or a recent enough version (Note: for CentOS 7.x you need to enable the EPEL repository), you can download the latest version from https://cmake.org/download/.
 Instructions on how to install it on various platforms can be found on this page.